Swiss central banker a euro crisis Nostradamus?

 In his dissertation for the University of Berne, published in 1994, roughly eight years before Europeans handled their first euro notes and coins, Jordan prophetically warned of strained public finances in exactly those countries that have actually needed a bailout or where debt levels seem particularly precarious.

 "Achieving the 60 percent debt limit is hardly possible for Belgium, Ireland, Italy and Greece," he wrote.
-"Italy and Greece need to undertake major steps even to stabilise their debts."
+"Italy and Greece need to undertake major steps even to stabilize their debts."

 Jordan is far from the only economist to express reservations about Europe's common currency, especially because the bloc lacked a fiscal union.